Wednesday, March 23, 2016

 Three Seasons In Yellowstone National Park - The Summer

 Yellowstone is one of my favorite holiday destinations.
 It is an active volcanic park and one of the most exotic destinations in the world.
 An absolute must for a nature lover.
-Wanting to fulfill my idiosyncratic wish to enter this volcanic extravaganza from all it's five gates, I went back to the park after a year of my first visit.
+Wanting to fulfill my idiosyncratic wish to enter this volcanic extravaganza from all its five gates, I went back to the park a year after my second visit.
 This time in summer and through the East gate.

-'Next to the motel we lodged at, was a quaint house on a hill top.
+'Next to the motel we lodged at, was a quaint house on a hilltop.
 At first glance, Edward Scissorhand's castle flashed in my mind sans the snow of course.
 It had an eerie magnetism about it.
-An engineer's unfinished dream, the Smith Mansion in Wapity valley is an example of unique artistry.
-Francis Smith had started this project as a house for his family but soon lost himself entirely to the madness of building it (such was the story explained by the motel owner).
-He single handedly pieced every part of this five storied fantasy.
-Whether it was bringing the partially fire damaged lodgepole pines from the nearby rattlesnake mountains or designing the fairy tale dining table, or shaping the giant swing, or crafting the elk horn door knobs or constructing the elegant gable roofs, day after day for 12 long years he dedicated himself to this solo task.
+An engineer's unfinished dream, the Smith Mansion in Wapity Valley is an example of unique artistry.
+Francis Smith had started this project as a house for his family but soon lost himself entirely to the madness of building it (such as the story explained by the motel owner).
+He single-handedly pieced every part of this five-storied fantasy.
+Whether it was bringing the partial fire-damaged lodgepole pines from the nearby rattlesnake mountains or designing the fairy tale dining table, shaping the giant swing, crafting the elkhorn door knobs, or constructing the elegant gable roofs, day after day for 12 long years he dedicated himself to this solo task.
 There was also a little love story attached to the legend and this solitary insane involvement.
-It is said, so deep was Mr. Smith's love for his wife, that when she separated from him, he directed all his devotion and energy to building this dream project with such intense passion that even his death came from a fall while working on a balcony during one of the crazy westerlies visit, Wyoming is (in)famous for.'
+It is said, that so deep was Mr. Smith's love for his wife, that when she separated from him, he directed all his devotion and energy to build this dream project with such intense passion that even his death came from a fall while working on a balcony during one of the crazy westerlies visit, Wyoming is (in)famous for.'

 So, our summer trip to Yellowstone happened on the July 4th long weekend.
 We planned to base our trip from Cody, Wyoming.
 We started our drive from Fargo and it took almost half a day to reach Cody via Billings, Montana.